Israel accelerates plans that imperil two-state solution

 "There is no legitimacy to the Trump decision, and there is no legitimacy to all the decisions of the Israeli Knesset.
 We will not allow in any way to allow such plans that are dangerous for the future of the region and the world to pass."

-"The goal is one that is shared by the overwhelming majority of Jewish Israelis," Deputy Minister Michael Oren told CNN, "that Jerusalem will remain our capital and a Jewish majority city."

-Advancing the plan would also fuel unrest in a city and a region that have seen regular demonstrations since US President Donald Trump's recognition of Jerusalem as the capital of Israel in early December.
+Advancing the plan would also fuel unrest in a city and a region that has seen regular demonstrations since Trump's recognition of Jerusalem as the capital of Israel in early December.

+The new law has little practical effect, says Daniel Siedemann, director of Terrestrial Jerusalem, a left-wing NGO that tracks developments in the holy city, but "it does however incrementally add to the despair on the Palestinian side in the absence of any prospect of forward movement [toward a final-status agreement]."

+"This is an unabashed attempt to shackle future Israeli majorities, and it fits into a whole range of actions that are currently taking place that are geared to make any future permanent status agreement based on the two-state solution impossible.
+This is a strategic thrust in that direction."

 Praising the amendment's passage, Education Minister Naftali Bennett said, "Our understanding is clear: No Jew has the authority to give up any part of the land.
 Nor does the Jewish people."

-Though the amendment requires 80 votes to cede any part of Jerusalem, the amendment itself can be canceled or changed with only 61 votes.
+Though the amendment requires 80 votes to cede any part of Jerusalem, the amendment itself can be cancelled or changed with only 61 votes.
 Effectively, that means any governing coalition can alter the law, since 61 is the minimum number of seats for a coalition.

 Slamming Bennett and pointing out the relative ease of changing the law, Israeli opposition leader Isaac Herzog said in a statement, "Laws which do not benefit the citizens at all are being advanced only because of one person who is leading the coalition: Naftali Bennett."

-Passage of the law is one more blow to Trump's closely guarded plans for a peace process.
-After Trump recognized Jerusalem as the capital of Israel, Palestinian leaders said they no longer saw the US as an honest broker for peace, and they distanced themselves from the Trump administration and canceled meetings with White House envoys.
+Passage of the law is one more blow to US President Donald Trump's closely guarded plans for a peace process.
+After Trump recognized Jerusalem as the capital of Israel, Palestinian leaders said they no longer saw the US as an honest broker for peace, and they distanced themselves from the Trump administration and cancelled meetings with White House envoys.

+Days earlier on New Year's Eve, the Likud Central Committee -- the guiding body for Netanyahu's political party -- voted unanimously to apply Israeli law to the country's settlements in the West Bank, a move that would be seen as tantamount to annexing large swaths of the territory.
+Israeli settlements in the West Bank are considered illegal under international law since the West Bank is recognized as occupied territory.
+This same land is where Palestinians hope their future state would lie.

+More than a thousand Likud members voted in favor of the resolution, according to a spokesman for the chair of the committee.
+Netanyahu was not present at the committee meeting.

 In the past, Netanyahu has committed to a two-state solution, but walked this back in 2015 when he answered there would be no Palestinian state while he's in office.